-E. STUDENT NURSE ASSOCIATION AT PIMA COMMUNITY COLLEGE (SNAP)
+D. STUDENT NURSE ASSOCIATION AT PIMA COMMUNITY COLLEGE (SNAP)

 SNAP is a pre-professional organization.
 Officers are elected by the current members of the organization.
-Each officer serves a one-year term.

 Nursing students are encouraged to join and participate in the activities of SNAP.
 The organization has business and educational meetings scheduled throughout the school year.
 The members sponsor fundraising events, the Pinning Ceremony, and educational programs.
 In addition, the organization provides students with an opportunity to have input into Nursing Program faculty meetings and selected membership on Nursing Program committees.
 The members of SNAP are also eligible to join the National Student Nurses Organization and receive valuable insight into the issues that are currently affecting the nursing profession and health care.